Elementary School Teacher Education Requirements

 Once accepted into an elementary teaching degree program, students begin taking advanced curriculum courses in math, science and social studies.
 These courses delve more deeply into teaching concepts in algebra, biology and history.
 Additionally, aspiring elementary teachers are required to complete professional courses in classroom management and teaching methods that prepare them to motivate children and implement an interactive curriculum.

 Elementary teaching programs also train graduates to assess student performance and utilize technology in the curriculum.
 These programs may offer insights into conducting meetings with parents and using tools such as computers to teach children basic academic skills.
 Some schools may offer programs designed to prepare students for obtaining teaching licensure while earning the degree.

 Student Teaching Positions

-Students in an education major are generally assigned internships.
-Internships require students to log a minimum number of hours earning hands-on experience and help them to earn credits towards graduation.
+Students in an education program are generally assigned internships.
+Internships require students to log a minimum number of hours earning hands-on experience.
 These opportunities allow aspiring teachers to gain experience with planning lessons and managing a class.
 Once the internship is complete, students may be required to show proficiency in teacher standards of performance set by their respective state.

 Related to Elementary Teaching

 Elementary school teachers mentor children at crucial points in their lives.
 These educators may teach children in grades 1-8....

 Elementary education teachers help students in grades 1-6 learn about subjects ranging from mathematics to language arts.
 These...